 Resources to help you afford graduate study might include assistantships, fellowships, traineeships, and financial aid.
 Further funding information is available from the Graduate School.
 Be sure to check with your program for individual policies and restrictions related to funding.

 Financial support is provided to all graduate students in Pharmaceutical Sciences through a combined mechanism of fellowships, teaching assistantships, research assistantships, and project assistantships.
 Financial support typically extends for the full duration of a student's graduate study.
 Funding packages for first-year students in the PhD program are provided by the School of Pharmacy and consist of a mixture of fellowships and/or teaching assistant support.
-In addition, first-year students typically are provided $1500 in flexible funds to aid in the transition to Madison.
+In addition, first-year students typically are provided $2000 in flexible funds to aid in the transition to Madison.
 After the first academic year, students are supported by their thesis advisor through research or teaching assistantship appointments (some students earn funding via federally supported predoctoral fellowships or campus training grants).
-All students receive a stipend (the recommended minimum level for students in the division is $26,000 for 2018-19, a figure that is adjusted annually), full tuition remission (waiver), and most of the cost of reasonably priced, comprehensive health insurance for the duration of their PhD studies, if they retain good academic standing and a faculty advisor.
+All students receive a stipend, full tuition remission (waiver), and most of the cost of reasonably priced, comprehensive health insurance for the duration of their PhD studies, if they retain good academic standing and a faculty advisor.
 For more details, see this program-specific funding page.

 Travel grants are available annually; the program has funding to provide seven graduate students with grants each year.
 Students who are presenting at scientific conferences are preferred applicants; awards range from $1000–$1500.
 Most students are additionally supported in scientific conference travel via faculty funds.

 Minimum Graduate School Requirements